AlekefromKz/Ansible-Agama/backup_sla.md

-This course helped me to understand how do many sevices work.
-Right now on two machines I have following services: Nginx, MySQL, bind9, uWSGI, Prometheus, Grafana, Telegraf, InfluxDB.

-In this file I am going to describe the way I would backup my Infrastructure.
-To be honest, I have some doubts about what services to backup and what not to, but I will try do to my best.
-Let's assume our company is called Agama_Qazyna and the main product is Agama web app working on my first virtual machine.

-Part 1: Backup coverage

-Services such as Nginx, bind9, uWSGI, Prometheus and Telegraf are easily installed and configured from my ansible playbook.
-That is why I am not going to backup these services.
+[INTRODUCTION]

+Main product of my startup is Agama application.
+It is a simple Flask application, which can be used as to-do list.
+I try to do my best to let my customers be able to use Agama almost every time.
+It is done by using Keepalived, HAProxy, Docker and many other services, which I will mention later.
+I have three machines, two of which are used for aplication and the other one is for internal services.

+[SERVICES]

+Application machines have following services: HAProxy, Keepalived, Dockerized agama, MySQL: Master and Slave, Bind slave, Prometheus node exporter and exporters for HAProxy, Keepalived, MySQL and Bind.

+The third machine: Bind master, InfluxDB, Telegraf, Prometheus, Grafana, Nginx,  Prometheus node exporter and exporters for Nginx.

+I configure Rsyslog as well, to be able to monitore my machines using Grafana.

+[Backup coverage]

-Coming to MySQL, InfluxDB and Grafana, these services are those I find need to be backuped.
+All services except MySQL, InfluxDB and Grafana can be restored using my infra.yaml ansible playbook.
+MySQL, InfluxDB and Grafana need to be backuped.

-MySQL contains customer information was somewhen entered on Agama web app and we have to save this data as it is our main product.
+MySQL contains customer information which was somewhen entered on Agama web app and I have to save this data as it is our main product.

-Telegraf transfers logs from syslog to InfluxDB and I should to backup only one of them.
-I am going ta backup InfluxDB only.
+Telegraf transfers logs from syslog to InfluxDB and that is why Telegraf database in InfluxDB should be backed up as well.

+Latency database should be backed up as well to check latency during specific time.

 The last service is Grafana.
-Grafana's dashboards are not configured from ansible playbook and the way to restore beautiful graphs is JSON, which can be obtained in settings of a dashboard.
-I am going to backup such JSON files of all dashboards.

-Part 2: Backup RPO
+It is one of the most important parts of my monitoring and to be able to use old dashboards it should be backed up.

+[Backup RPO]

 <!-- the amount of data that can be lost before significant harm to the business occurs -->

 It is really hard to choose appropriate amount of time.
-In case our company members write to Agama some important data, then every minute costs a lot.
+In case my company members write to Agama some important data, then every minute costs a lot.
+In case of Agama, RPO is one hour.

-Part 3: Versioning and retention
+Information saved in Latency, Telegraf and Grafana are not as valuable as Agama is and RPO is one day.

+[Versioning and retention]

 There is one backup onstite and one offsite.
-Every backup should be stored for one month.

-Part 4: Usability

-No idea yet.
-Hope to understand it after next lecture

-Part 5: Restoration criteria

-Backup shoul be restored as one on the services is crashed or if there is need to find old information

-Part 6: Backup RTO

-Agama service can not be down without causing substantial damage to the business.
-This high priority applications may only be down for a few seconds without incurring impact on employees and customers.
+Backup of Agama and Telegraf should be stored for 8 weeks (56 days), while Latency and Grafana only for 4 weeks(28 days).

+Every sunday I create folder on backup machine called "backup-%Y-%m-%d".
+For instance, backup-2020-12-13

+And inside of this folder I create four following folders: agama, grafana, telegraf, latency.
+In these folders backups of different services are stored.
+Every sunday I do full backups and from Monday to Saturday incremental only.
+Backups are done at night as during that time services are less busy.

+[Usability]

+1. Backup can be used.
+2. Backup was created in time.
+3. Check if data and services can be restored using this backup.

+[Restoration criteria]

+1. Sensitive file has been deleted.
+2. Services failed and they are hard or too long to be restored manually.
+3. Services have been altered the infrastructure system with errors.
+4. Hardware failure or replacement occured.
+5. Manager could give special reason for it.

+[Backup RTO]

+30 minutes